• HOME

 This site contains affiliate links.
 For more info, please see our full disclosure.

 Before we get started discussing what to do if you feel overwhelmed while wedding planning, it is essential to note that if you feel like you are going through significant and prolonged anxiety, stress, or overwhelm, please seek professional help as soon as possible.
-Better Help and Talk Space are great places to start where you can speak to a professional sooner than later.

 Speaking to a professional wedding planner or coordinator will also help you in finding your “focus” and “footing” as you go deeper into wedding planning.
 When you feel confident and clear about what you can expect, possible challenges can be more manageable.